+35725368683

 • According to statistics from the Shipping Deputy Ministry(dms.gov.cy), the Cyprus Register has the 3rd largest fleet in the EU and the 11th worldwide.

 • Cyprus yacht tax is low.
-Also, there are tax incentives for registering a yacht in Cyprus, see below.
+Also, there are tax incentives for registering a yacht in Cyprus; see below.

-Note that the so-called Turkish republic of northern Cyprus is not a recognized state and has no status in the international community.
-Therefore no yacht can be legally registered under its flag.
+Note that the so-called Turkish Republic of Northern Cyprus is not a recognized state and has no status in the international community.
+Therefore, no yacht can be legally registered under its flag.

 Costs, VAT, and yacht tax benefits